r2abreu/Calculator/README.md

 ## Usage

-Currently the calculator only allows clicked inputs, select the operands, operators and then press the equal sign to print the calculation.
+Currently the calculator only allows clicked inputs.
+Select the operands, operators and then press the equal sign to print the calculation.

 ## License